Administrative hearing of William McAndrew: Voiding of verdict

-Other post-hearing developments
+Disbarment of Gorman for perjury

-Author David Saville Muzzey also filed a lawsuit against Thompson and the Chicago Board of Education.
+Author David Saville Muzzey had also filed a lawsuit against Thompson and the Chicago Board of Education.
 On October 11, 1929, John J. Gorman wrote an apology letter David Saville Muzzey admitting that he had never actually read his textbook American History (which he had attacked during the administrative hearing), and that the sworn statements he had made were, in fact, written by someone else.
 He claimed to have been misled, and to have now realized there was nothing to criticize in Muzzey's textbooks.
 After Gorman issued this apology, Muzzey withdrew his libel lawsuit against Gorman.
 However, soon after John J. Gorman wrote his apology letter to Muzzey, Chicago Board of Education member James Mullenbach read the letter into the Board's official record and introduced a resolution that would have seen the Chicago Board of Education apologize to Chicagoans for wasting their money on McAndrew's "so-called trial", to Muzzey for the accusations the Board of Education raised against him, and to Charles H. Judd and Charles E. Merriam for accusing them of conspiring against the city's children.
 However, this resolution was buried in committee.
 Mullenbach also called for the Cook County state's attorney and the Chicago Bar Association to take note that Gorman had admitted to perjury.
 Ultimately, in December 1931, the Supreme Court of Illinois disbarred Gorman.